 SUPER DISIDENCIA is a “social wrestler” who aims to destabilize and de-fetishize that which is understood to be gender, race, nationality, ethnicity, appearance, age or social class and thus to fight alongside those who challenge these categories.

-The performance artist Guillermo Gómez Peña considers Subcomandante Marcos ‘undoubtedly the latest popular hero in a noble tradition of activists which includes Superbarrio, Fray Tormenta (the wrestler priest), and Super-Ecologista, all self-proclaimed “social wrestlers” who have utilized performance and media strategies to enter the political “wrestling arena” of contemporary Mexico.’(i) For expample, on October 11, 2009, SUPER SME (Sindicato Méxicano de Electricistas / Mexican Union of Electrical Workers) joined the group of “social wrestlers” and took on Mexico City’s police during a protest against the government’s dissolution of state-owned power company Luz y Fuerza del Centro.
+SUPER DISIDENCIA appropriates strategies of “social wrestlers” in Mexico: Since the 1980s masked social activists have been fighting for various causes to enact social change in Mexico – Supermudo, La Mariposa de la Democracia, Super Barrio, Ecologista Universal, Super Gay, Super Animal, and Fray Tormenta –, while performance artist Guillermo Gómez Peña considers Subcomandante Marcos ‘undoubtedly the latest popular hero in a noble tradition of activists which includes Superbarrio, Fray Tormenta (the wrestler priest), and Super-Ecologista, all self-proclaimed “social wrestlers” who have utilized performance and media strategies to enter the political “wrestling arena” of contemporary Mexico.’(i) Three years ago, on October 11, 2009, SUPER SME (Sindicato Méxicano de Electricistas / Mexican Union of Electrical Workers) joined the aforenmentioned group of “social wrestlers” and took on Mexico City’s police during a protest against the government’s dissolution of state-owned power company Luz y Fuerza del Centro.

 Song “Super Disidencias“